 This Masala Aloo recipe can be nailed by any beginner cook.
 All you need is to manage to cook the potatoes well in their skins.

-Pressure cooker works best here, but if you have a phobia to my favourite implement in the kitchen, you need some patience to boil the potatoes whole, in their skins, until they are well cooked right till the middle and then proceed with the recipe [Details on cooking potatoes in pressure cooker and pot given at the end of the post]
+Pressure cooker (or Instant Pot) works best here, but if you have a phobia to my favourite implement in the kitchen, you need some patience to boil the potatoes whole, in their skins, until they are well cooked right till the middle and then proceed with the recipe [Details on cooking potatoes in pressure cooker and pot given at the end of the post in recipe notes]

-You could get more adventurous with this recipe using more spices like amchoor (dried mango powder) or crushed dried fenugreek leaves (kasoori methi) but before you go raid the spice aisle, try making this with the basic spices.
+You could get more adventurous with this recipe using more spices like amchoor (dried mango powder) or crushed dried fenugreek leaves (kasoori methi) but before you go raid the spice aisle, try making this Masala Aloo Recipe with the basic spices.
 I can promise you will be wowed!

 For my readers from outside India, if you are new to Indian cooking, and you want to try a simple curry recipe, this Masala Aloo recipe is the perfect one for you.
 Few ingredients, simple technique and superb results 🙂

-All curries are not with gravies and do not require sautéing of onions-tomatoes-ginger-garlic.
-In fact, in most South Indian cuisines, a curry is a dry saute of vegetables!
-Potatoes was one of the first things I cooked as a 10 year old girl.
-My grandmom would keep boiled potatoes ready and I would make a simple potato roast.
+Potato curry was one of the first things I cooked as a 10 year old girl.
+My grand mom would keep boiled potatoes ready and I would make a simple potato roast.